macabrrra-repo/tw-homework/UserAuthenticationJourney.md

 A token-based method provides the users with a string of random characters (a token).
 The users have to provide they credentials once and after that their receive their digital token.
 From now on, the user provides the token to the system to authenticate themselves without a need to reenter their credentials.

 ## Multifactor Authentication
 A Multifactor Authentication (MFA) is a method that links more than one independent method of authentication.
 There are multiple ways to build such authentication process.
-For example, the server may require providing an username, a password, and a code sent via a text message.
+For example, the server may require providing a username, a password, and a code sent via a text message.
 Sometimes, the user must solve a Captcha test.

 An MFA is the safest way to authenticate a user, but it has its downsides.
 For example, a user may lose access to their email or phone leaving them with no access to the system.